The Weakly-Nonlinear Admittance at Open Ends of Two- and Three-Dimensional Acoustic Waveguides: The end correction

 \subsection{Nonlinear generalisation}

 It is not obvious how best to introduce nonlinearity to the end-correction problem.
 The reflection matrix $\mat{R}$ may be generalised to weak nonlinearity exactly as for the admittance or impedance, giving $\mvect{p}^- = \mat{R}\mvect{p}^+ + \mathcal{R}\langle\mvect{p}^+,\cdots\rangle$, but this reflects incoming modes into \emph{different} reflected modes, and so does not \emph{directly} affect the end correction; instead, these other reflected modes feed back on the initial mode through weakly-nonlinear propagation along the inner duct.
 Here, we consider a different nonlinear correction to the reflection matrix that includes both nonlinear scattering at the open end and nonlinear interactions within the duct; this alternative nonlinear reflection matrix then facilitates the calculation of a nonlinear end correction.
-The same linear reflection matrix at the open end, as given above in terms of the admittance, may also be obtained directly from the acoustic pressure in the duct if a single duct mode $(a,\alpha)$ is excited at the inlet, so that $P_\beta^{b+} = A_\alpha^{a+}\delta_{\alpha\beta}\delta^{ab}$.
+The linear reflection matrix at the open end, as given above in terms of the admittance, may also be obtained directly from the acoustic pressure in the duct if a single duct mode $(a,\alpha)$ is excited at the inlet, so that $P_\beta^{b+} = A_\alpha^{a+}\delta_{\alpha\beta}\delta^{ab}$.
+We take $a = 1$ in order to see how a source at the fundamental excites higher harmonics.
 In this case, at $s = s_\mathrm{o}$, we have

-where `$*$' denotes a complex conjugate.
-We may therefore define a reflection coefficient that includes both the nonlinear propagation in the duct and the nonlinear reflection at the open end by taking
+where `$*$' denotes a complex conjugate and the nonlinear reflection tensor $\mathcal{R}$ is contained within the $O(M)$ term.
+We may therefore define a matricial reflection coefficient $\Tilde{\mat{R}}$ that includes both the nonlinear propagation in the duct and the nonlinear reflection at the open end by taking